 Payments shall not be made to any vendor whose file does not comply with the preceding requirements.

 On an annual basis, vendors that have not been utilized over the preceding 24-month period shall be purged (or made inactive) from the master vendor file.
-When completed, Finance Managers will document that the purge out outdated vendors has been completed.
+When completed, Finance Managers will document that the purge of outdated vendors has been completed.
 In addition, on an annual basis an internal audit shall be performed of the master vendor file and of payment histories made to each vendor.
 This analysis, to be performed by the Finance Manager shall consist of the following procedures, at a minimum:

 1. Cross-checking of vendors with matching street or P.O.
 Box addresses